mohnish/hack/README.md

 ## Philosophy

 My philosophy is to *reinvent the wheel* with this project.
-Don't get me wrong, that's not how I always work in projects outside this one.
-It mostly depends on the use case.
+Don't get me wrong, that's not how I work on projects outside this one.
 This is more of an experiment that involves me learning a lot of new things.

 ## Goal

-The goal here is to build a text editor that is fast and extensible.
+The goal here is to build a text editor that is fast, usable and extensible.

-## Features

-*Hack* is going to be a very light weight and bare bones text editor.

 ## Who is this for?